 What’s in the Everything search?

-The default search box is labeled "Everything" and it includes physical materials and electronic resources owned by UB.
+The default search box within Everything is "Everything UB + SUNY".
+It includes physical materials held by UB and SUNY and electronic resources owned by UB.

 - Journal articles (scholarly and peer-reviewed)

 Some databases and journals have full-text indexing, others are indexed just by citation information (e.g., title, author, abstract, etc.).

 It includes everything found in the Catalog as well.